manuelrojas19/digital-banking-onboarding-orchestrator/README.md

-# Digital Onboarding API
+# Digital Onboarding Orchestrator API

-This project simulates an API that communicates with Keycloak to register a user simulating a digital onboarding process and providing authentication capabilities.
+This project simulates an Orchestrator API that communicates with Keycloak to register a user simulating a digital banking onboarding process and also provides authentication capabilities.
 The API is built using Spring with Kotlin, and the project includes integration testing with Testcontainers and deployment using Docker Compose.

 ## Features